TahaniAlqahtani/EDA_salary/README.md

 ### Tools:

+• Technology:

+	• Python.

+	• Jupyter Note book.

+• Libraries:

-•	Numpy and Pandas for data manipulation
+	• NumPy and Pandas for data manipulation.

-•	Matplotlib and Seaborn for plotting
+	• Matplotlib and Seaborn for plotting.

-•	Tableau for interactive visualizations
+	• Plotly for interactive visualizations.

 ______________________________________________________________________
 By: Tahini Alqahtani.